 The UFR has a breadth of users and cannot always support the flows needed by each sector especially during the summer and fall "low flow" seasons.
 Hydropower, timber manufacturing, agriculture, and tourism all make separate demands on the watershed.
 Aquatic species in the UFR that are already vulnerable to periods of low flow may become increasingly susceptible to harm as snowmelt patterns change.
-Although environmental water law in California reserves surface water resources for aquatic species, diminished flow magnitude from reduced runoff and sustained withdrawal from agricultural and urban users can significantly reduce biological integrity of aquatic communities.38 Because river flow plays such an integral part in aquatic ecosystems, even moderate changes in magnitude can disrupt fish and macroinvertebrates.39 In the last half-century, high-flow periods have occurred earlier as a consequence of
+Although environmental water law in California reserves surface water resources for aquatic species, diminished flow magnitude from reduced runoff and sustained withdrawal from agricultural and urban users can significantly reduce biological integrity of aquatic communities (USDA 2013a).
+Because river flow plays such an integral part in aquatic ecosystems, even moderate changes in magnitude can disrupt fish and macroinvertebrates (Carlisle et al. 2010).
+In the last half-century, high-flow periods have occurred earlier as a consequence of warmer spring temperatures and the resulting snowmelt.
+This spring peak runoff creates a lower flow period in the summer.
+These shifting flows create extended, extreme wet and dry periods, which are difficult to manage and can disrupt the delivery of necessary flows for economic, recreational, and environmental needs (USDA 2013a).
+The current drought has significantly reduced flows across the UFR watershed, especially in the North Fork, damaging Coldwater fish populations as a result.